oilulio/Microcontroller_TCPIP_stack/README.md

 # Microcontroller-TCPIP-stack
 A size-optimised stack for (primarily Atmel/Arduino) microcontrollers with UDP and TCP, and zero configuration networking.

-Uses DHCP to obtain an IP address, or APIPA or a static IP address.
+Uses DHCP to obtain an IP address, or APIPA, or a static IP address.

 Is discoverable via zero-configuration protocols (LLMNR, mDNS).